Supplemental Survey Report

 Most Businesses Having Difficulty Filling Job Openings

-June Sales Activity, Employment Levels, and Remote Work
+June Sales, Labor Market, and Remote Work

 Businesses Expect a Strong Half of 2021 and More Remote Working after the Pandemic